Do you know of someone who has or experienced this disease? It is a serious kind of disease which needs immediate intervention.

 - Blood vessels can burst and spill blood

-- Ruptures may be caused by: hypertension, trauma, aneurysms and blood-thinning medications.
+- Ruptures may due to hypertension, trauma, aneurysms and blood-thinning medications.

 - Behavior change- having a stroke can contribute to depression or anxiety, more impulsive, more withdrawn from socializing.

 - Numbness or pain- decreased sensation, affect your ability to feel or sense temperature.

 - Paralysis- a stroke on the right side of the brain can affect movement on the left side of your body.